 In terms of scope, the term 'capacity building' can cover a wide range of subjects, from human capacity (more and better trained scientists), through institutional capacity (the right balance of institutions to enable Antarctic science to move forward effectively at the national level), to infrastructure capacity (access to appropriate equipment, field stations, research ships and so on).
 JCADM is addressing both human and institutional capacity in promoting the development of National Antarctic Data Centres and providing training for their personnel.
-Recognising SCAR's limited resources, this document proposes that SCAR focus its efforts at the international level on working with Members to facilitate the building of human capacity (i.e. Education, Training and Awareness-Raising), leaving to Members the bulk of the effort on building institutional capacity and infrastructure.
+Recognising SCAR's limited resources, this document proposes that SCAR focus its efforts at the international level on working with Members to facilitate the building of human capacity, leaving to Members the bulk of the effort on building institutional capacity and infrastructure.